Local Fr\'echet functional regression in manifolds from time-correlated bivariate curve data: Real data analysis

-Data from NASA's National Space Science Data Center are available in the period 02/11/1979--06/05/1980, recorded every half second, and correspond to the first satellite NASA's MAGSAT spacecraft (NMS), which orbited the earth every 88 minutes during seven months at around 400 km altitude.
-Functional samples of size $82(\simeq 46.5$ NMS orbits), $84(\simeq 47.7$ NMS orbits), $(83\simeq 47.1$ NMS orbits), $84(\simeq 47.7$ NMS orbits), $85(\simeq 48.2$ NMS orbits), $72(\simeq 41$ NMS orbits), and $52(\simeq 29.5$ NMS orbits) are available during the days 3, 4, 5 of each month in the period 02/11/1979--06/05/1980, respectively.
-Note that the elements of these samples are discretely observed at 6000 temporal nodes, reflecting a trajectory of 50 minutes.
+Data from NASA's National Space Science Data Center are available in the period 02/11/1979--06/05/1980, recorded every half second, and correspond to the first satellite NASA's MAGSAT spacecraft (NMS), which orbited the Earth every $88$ minutes during seven months at around $400$ km altitude.
+Functional samples of size $82,$ $84,$ $83,$ $84,$ $85,$ $72,$ and $52$ are available during the days $3, 4, 5$ of each month in the period 02/11/1979--06/05/1980, respectively.
+The elements of these samples are discretely observed at $6000$ temporal nodes, reflecting a trajectory of $50$ minutes.
+All the sample functional objects have been evaluated at the same number, $6000$, of consecutive temporal nodes.
+The starting time is chosen randomly, ensuring certain heterogeneity and representativeness.
 We have removed the sample information corresponding to May, 1980, because of the missing data.
-Thus, the functional samples analyzed correspond to the period November 1979-April 1980, providing sample trajectory observations of earth NMS covering approximately between 13 and 16 orbits per day.
-In \cite{Torresetal2024}, this data set has been considered to analyze the performance of the proposed global Fr\'echet curve predictor based on the weighted Fr\'echet mean approach.
+Thus, the functional samples analyzed correspond to the period November $1979$ -April $1980,$ providing sample trajectories of Earth NMS (covering approximately between $13$ and $16$ orbits per day).
+The spacecraft and Earth's magnetic field share the azimuthal angle.
+Hence, the relative position of the Earth's magnetic field is given by its time-varying polar angle.
+Such a temporal angle characterizes the Earth's magnetic field components defining our curve response evaluated in the sphere.
+The observed trajectories of the NMS then provide our regressor curve observations.
+Figure \ref{Fig:2.1b} displays six functional elements of the bivariate curve sample corresponding to times $t=1, 15, 29, 43, 57$ and $71,$ for November, 1979 (see also Figures \ref{Fig:2.1} and \ref{Fig:2.2} in \ref{app1}, for months December, 1979, and January--April, 1980).